Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     MaxTerrainThrottle = 1

 Use the advanced steering system to avoid difficult terrain by flying around, instead of over.
 Not guaranteed to work as this weight governs a priority that must be balanced with other steering priorities the vehicle may have, but sometimes helps to avoid difficult mountains.
-If positive, this weight will examine 8 compass directions around the vehicle at distances determined by velocity and TerrainLookahead, and if there is a danger of collision (as determined by the "MinAltitude" setting), will attempt to angle the aircraft away from the terrain.
+If positive, this weight will examine 8 compass directions around the vehicle at distances determined by velocity and TerrainLookahead, and if the terrain is judged to be too high, will attempt to angle the aircraft away from the terrain.
 It will still attempt to avoid terrain by gaining altitude if needed.